Austropyrgus pagodoides Clark, Miller & Ponder, 2003

 Biology and ecology

-In streams on water weeds, hard substrata (rocks etc.) and crawling on litter and sediment.
+In lakes and streams on water weeds, hard substrata (rocks etc.) and crawling on litter and sediment.
 Can be locally abundant.
 Assumed to feed by scraping bacteria and microalgae.
 Lay solitary capsules containing a single egg.
 Direct development.

 Distribution